A list of good enough blogging platforms by price if you just want to write

 Plus some blog recommendations as a nice side effect.

 So you have decided to write a blog.
 Maybe you too are tired of cramming your thoughts in tiny social media posts for the cold algorithm and deleting all nuance in the process.
 You want to share your real expertise with the world, or maybe just some organic human thoughts and experiences.
 You don’t want to figure out which is the “best” blogging platform.
 You don’t know what is a good design for your blog.
 You don’t want to worry or bother about SEO.
 You merely want something that just works.
 Something that would last a while.
 Something that might even feel like your home on the internet.
+Something that lets you advance your writing goals.
 And you know what you’re willing to pay for it—even if it is $0.

 This curated list of good enough blogging platforms sorted by price range is for you.
-It’s not for someone who already knows their preferences and wants to maximize every single aspect of their blog.
+It’s not for someone who already knows their tech preferences and wants to maximize every single aspect of their blog.
 The list is for people who want something great at whatever price they pick without having to do much else but write.
-For every platform, I’ve included two examples of blogs hosted there so you can see how your blog might look and feel.
-You’ll notice that even with minimal differences, blogs can have a touch of personality that you can never get in the infinite sameness of every Instagram, Twitter, and LinkedIn profile.
+For every blogging platform I suggest, I’ve linked to two example blogs hosted there so you can see how your blog might look and feel.
+You’ll notice that even with minimal differences, blogs can have a dash of personality that you can never get in the infinite sameness of Instagram, Twitter, and LinkedIn profiles.

 My advice for people new to blogging: just pick any platform in your price range, and write your first human post on the world wide web.
-That’s all that matters.
+It’s all that matters.

 Free blog!